ejmr/LNVL/docs/Instructions.md

 boolean true that means the character has started that scene.
 The related table `LNVL.SceneHistory` provides a paper-trail of the order in which the player passed through scenes.
-The engine itself does nothing with this table besides update its contetns, but games making use of LNVL may be it beneficial in their own games.
+The engine itself does nothing with this table besides update its contents, but games making use of LNVL may be it beneficial in their own games.